 From Matanzas we’ll head across to an amazing theatro community in regional Cienfuegos, living an idealic sustainable lifestyle using theater to reconnect with the land.
 From there we’ll head back to Havana and FANJ, spending time with our friend and partner Roberto Perez.

 Accommodation is as far as possible in twin-bedded rooms (sharing with a participant of the same gender).
+Single supplement available at additional cost.
 It is in modest, comfortable hotels, guesthouses or guest rooms with our partner organisations.
 Whilst in Matanzis it is likely we will be camping on the farm.

 Photos from our trip to Cuba